FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 This project demonstrates an end-to-end Product Analytics workflow using synthetic product event data.

-The analysis focuses on the relationship between:
+The analysis focuses on the product journey:

 ```text
 Onboarding